Back to Blog

 **Week 1: Audit your current creative diversity.** Pull all active creatives and categorize each one across the five dimensions above.
 Most advertisers discover they're clustered in 1 to 2 variations per dimension.
 If all your ads are static images with product shots, question hooks, light backgrounds, and aspiration-focused copy, you have essentially one creative in Andromeda's eyes, regardless of how many Entity IDs you have.

-**Week 2: Generate diversified creative batches.** Using an AI creative tool like AdRiseLab, generate new creatives that deliberately fill gaps in your diversity matrix.
+**Week 2: Generate diversified creative batches.** Using an AI performance platform like AdRiseLab, generate new creatives that deliberately fill gaps in your diversity matrix.
 The goal is to have at least 2 to 3 creatives covering different positions in each of the five dimensions.
 That's a minimum of 10 to 15 distinct creative concepts running simultaneously.

 **Week 3: Launch in a structured test.** Don't dump all new creatives into one ad set.
 Create an Advantage+ Shopping campaign (or Advantage+ app campaign for apps) and load all creatives into a single campaign.
 Advantage+ is designed to distribute delivery across creative variations and find the best performers per audience segment.
 Set a daily budget of at least $50 to $100 per creative for meaningful data.